graycoreio/daffodil/docs/guides/introduction/getting-started.md

 # Getting Started
 ## Installation
-Daffodil packages are provided a-la carte, i.e. each package provides a particular feature and must be installed separately.
+Daffodil packages are provided a la carte.
+Each package provides a particular feature and must be installed separately.
 The following example demonstrates how to install the product package with `npm`.

 ```sh
 npm install --save @daffodil/product